Matans844/my-website/docs/notebooks/data-structures/trie.md

 1. If `a` was previously inserted to the trie from our current node, then that letter is a key in the current default dictionary.
 Its value is the new default dictionary that represents the node that was created when `a` was inserted into the trie.
 2. If `a` was not previously inserted to the trie from our current node, than indexing into the current dictionary initiates its default function to create a new default dictionary that represents the node that will be created when a is inserted into the trie.

-By laverging a tree illustration, using nodes and edges, it might help to consider the following:
+By leveraging a tree illustration, using nodes and edges, it might help to consider the following:
 1. Our node is a default dictionary.
 2. Letters symbolize the edges connecting to our node.
 3. Our default dictionary treats these letters as keys.